 Determining a Total Loss

 For example, there are situations in which the Kelley Blue Book value of your vehicle alone may not account for the full value of the vehicle and property damage.
-Modifications, such as an improved stereo system or recently-installed new tires, might impact the actual cash value of your car.
-By using an array of different information to support your claim for reimbursement against the liability insurance company, you can increase your chances of maximizing your payout from liability coverage.
+Modifications, such as an improved stereo system or recently replaced tires, might impact the actual cash value of your car.
+By providing comprehensive information to support your claim for reimbursement against the liability insurance company, you can increase your chances of maximizing your payout from liability coverage.

-A total loss is declared by the car insurance company when the cost of repair would amount to a percentage of the total value that is set by the insurer.
-This percentage is constrained and varies by state laws, which frequently require a declaration of complete loss when damages are about 70 percent or more of the total value of the vehicle.
+A total loss is declared by the car insurance company when the cost of repair amounts to a percentage of the total value that is set by the insurer.
+This percentage is constrained and varies by state laws, which frequently require a declaration of complete loss when damages are about 70% or more of the total value of the vehicle.
 The insurer may set a higher percentage than the state (but not a lower one) in reaching this determination.